Artie Lange: Early life

 In 1985, Lange gained admission to Seton Hall University in New Jersey using a connection his uncle had with an employee of the admissions department.
 In one early assignment, he received an A grade for a presentation he made, telling stories about his friends and family to the class.
 "It was the first time I got a bunch of laughs in front of a crowd of total strangers and it felt amazing to get that reaction from people."
 After four weeks, however, Lange had become bored of studying and began to think of ways to quit.
 On October 18, his father fell off a ladder while installing an antenna and broke his back, becoming a quadriplegic.

 Money soon became an issue in the family; Lange spent a short time installing antennas and his mother became a secretary.
 Lange recalled: "We took out a second mortgage.
 Medicaid paid for a nurse eight hours a day.
 When my mother got back from being a secretary all day, she had to take care of him.
 Every night, she set her alarm clock to turn him so he wouldn't get bedsores."
 In 1987, the family contacted celebrities asking them to donate items for auction.
-Howard Stern, the only one to respond, sent them an autographed jacket and said on the air, "Does this guy think that if he puts the jacket on he's going to walk again?", which Lange and his father both reportedly found funny.
-Lange's father died from complications of an infection in 1990, although Lange has expressed the opinion that one of his father's "crazy friends" may have helped him to commit suicide.
+Howard Stern, the only one to respond, sent them an autographed jacket and said on the air, "Does this guy think that if he puts the jacket on he's going to walk again?", which Lange stated that he and his father both found funny.
+Lange's father died from complications of an infection in 1990.